Ausangate and Rainbow Mountain Trek 4 Days

 Water

 Machu Picchu by Locals will provide you water from the first lunch to the last breakfast.
-This water will be filtered, boiled and cooled by our Chef.
-You must bring your own water container, bottle or camelback that can hold water for hiking for a few hours.
+This water will be filtered, boiled, and cooled by our chef.
+You must bring your own water container, bottle, or CamelBak that can hold water for hiking for a few hours.
 We recommend a capacity of 2 liters.

 WE NOT INCLUDED